-- The SPAR (Southern Port Access Route) removes up to 95% of HGVs from the Tom Clarke bridge and up to 50% of HGVs from the East wall Road per day.
-The provision of the SPAR reduces the overall daily traffic on the Tom Clarke by 30% and by 20% on East Wall Road (Units PCUs).
-In addition to providing capacity benefits to the external road network, there are additional benefits associated with noise, vibration & air quality and reduction in the wear & tear of the adopted carriageway. - The reductions are consistent with the original findings of the Strategic Transportation Study carried out for the Strategic Environmental Assessment in 2018 when the SPAR concept was first introduced for the revision to the Dublin Port Masterplan.
-The SPAR is relatively lightly trafficked and is free-flowing, contributing to the air quality / emissions in the local environs and has been future proofed to accommodate a Luas extension.
+Comparing Do-Nothing to proposed traffic flows for 2040 revealed that the proposed SPAR removes up to 95% of HGVs from the Tom Clarke Bridge and up to 50% of HGVs from the East Wall Road per day.
+The provision of the SPAR reduces the overall daily traffic on the Tom Clarke Bridge by 30% and by 20% on East Wall Road (Units PCUs).
+In addition to providing capacity benefits to the external road network, there are additional benefits associated with noise, vibration & air quality, and reduction in the wear & tear of the in-charge carriageway.